1368353446/LLog/README.md

 - 🏷️ **Topic Management**: Organize events by topics for better categorization
 - ✅ **Task Tracking**: Keep track of your to-do items with completion status
 - 💾 **Dual Storage System**:
-  - Browser storage for offline use
+  - Browser storage for offline use (works without server)
   - Local server for persistent data storage
   - Automatic synchronization between both when server is available
 - 🔄 **Automatic Backup**: Keeps last 30 backups of your data
 - 📤 **Import/Export**: Easily migrate your data between installations
 - 🌐 **Cross-platform**: Works on Windows, macOS, and Linux

-## Use Cases
+## How It Works

+LLog can be used in two ways:

+1. **Browser-only Mode**:
+   - Simply open `index.html` in your browser
+   - All data is stored in your browser's localStorage
+   - No server required, works completely offline
-- Personal journal and event tracking
+   - Perfect for quick usage and testing

-- Project management with timeline visualization
-- Meeting notes and action item tracking
-- Daily task management
+2. **Server Mode** (for persistent local storage):
+   - Run the local server to enable file-based data storage
+   - Data is automatically synchronized between browser and local files
-- Research and idea organization
+   - Provides backup and export capabilities
+   - Works even when browser data is cleared

+The frontend automatically detects whether the server is available and switches between modes accordingly.

 ## Quick Start

-### Option 1: Run Pre-built Executable (Recommended)
+### Method 1: Direct Browser Usage (No Installation Required)

+1. Simply open `index.html` in your browser
+2. Start using LLog immediately - all data is saved in your browser
+3. No server needed for basic functionality

+### Method 2: With Local Server (For Persistent Storage)

+You can start the local server in two ways:

+**Option A: Using Pre-built Executable**
 1. Download the pre-built executable for your platform from the [Releases](https://github.com/your-username/llog/releases) page
 2. Run the executable:
    - Windows: Double-click `my-node-service.exe`
    - Linux/macOS: Run `./my-node-service` in terminal
-3. Open your browser and navigate to http://127.0.0.1:3001
+3. Open `index.html` in your browser
-4. Start using LLog!
+4. The app will automatically connect to the local server

-### Option 2: Run from Source Code
+**Option B: Running from Source Code**
 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/llog.git